top of page

 Search

-Shadow Facilitation
+Shadow facilitation

 Navigating unwritten pressures Photo by Mariola Grobels (UNSPLASH) Introduction: Your TOR vs your ‘real job’ as an expert facilitator You may be contracted to design and facilitate an event or process, or be assigned a key role as an internal staff person.
 Most parts of facilitation Terms of Reference (TOR) are matched to specific deliverables: a concept note, an agenda and session plans, an evaluation strategy, facilitation of a process.
-Through 40+ years of consultanci
+Through 40+ years of consultanc

 PatriciaKeays